sparkkoori/go-vulkan/README.md

 - Merge Vk\*FlagBit to Vk\*Flags.

-- Use bool instead of Bool32.
+- Use bool for Bool32.

+- Use string for char *

 ## License